Netflix/falcor/documentation/router.md

     ]
 ~~~

-Alternately we can use the alias we assigned to the pattern to retrieve the indices.
+Alternately we can define an "indices" alias for the integers pattern and use it to retrieve the array of indices.

 ~~~js
     {